NeonKnightOA/oacmpvol1/docs/OACMP1-Readme.txt

 == TROUBLESHOOTING ==
 Before reporting a problem, check if you have additional packages in your game paths.
 More often than not, most of the common problems have to do with third-party packages (texture compatibility packs or other maps, for example) interfering with the pack or the game's assets.
 Moving those extra .pk3 files to another place will do the trick.

-You can contact OACMP Team on official OpenArena forums: http://www.openarena.ws/board
+You can contact OACMP Team on OpenArena Discord https://discord.gg/n3dTmzM or OpenArena forums http://www.openarena.ws/board

 == LICENSE ==
 This mappack is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.